Dharmasala: Etymology

-The Sanskrit name of the dharmasala can only translate as the house of fire.
+The modern name dharmasala derives from the term dharma "virtue" and sala "house."
+It has been claimed that "their Sanskrit name can only translate as 'the house of fire'."

 Architecture

-A House of Fire has thick brick or stone walls, a tower at the west end and south-facing windows.
+The 121 dharmasalas built by Jayavarman VII all follow a similar plan: aligned east–west, a tower at the west end, and south-facing windows.
+They tend to have thick walls of brick or stone, and double-balustered windows.

 Building orientation follows the position of the road rather than the typical east–west cardinal alignment of Angkorian architecture.

 The average size of a dharmaçala was recorded as 14–15 m in length and 4–5 m in width.

 In modern times, the dharmashala have evolved towards wooden structures simply referred to as sala.

 History

 Origin: the Indian philanthropic tradition of hospitality

 Dharmashalas have been a part of the Indian philanthropic tradition since olden days and orthodox traveller still prefers to stay in a dharmashala rather than in a hotel.